LetsFix/build.letsfix.net/sketch-notes/revenue.md

 1. Advertising
   * Standard:
-     * Reddit
-     * Stack Overflow
-     * Google
-     * Faceook
-     * Twitter
+     * used by: Reddit, Stack Overflow, Google, Faceook, Twitter
      * clicks?
      * impressions?
    * newsletter:
      * email advert industry? how established is this?

 2. Crowdfunding Services
-  * percentage: iike Kickstarter
+  * percentage:
+    * used by Kickstarter, Indigogo
     * number of funds?
     * who administers a fund?

 3. Privacy Premum
-  : GitHub
+  * used by GitHub
-  - Competitors: Github, Atlassian, Slack, yammer, HipChat
+  - Competitors: Github, Atlassian, Slack, Yammer, HipChat
   + recurring monthly revenue
   !
 What does MVP look like?